sam-xif/Schedule-IP/README.md

 Unfortunately, we did not have enough time to develop this into a full-scale scheduler, but we did get it working with simple scheduling scenarios.

 To run a simple scenario, use the command `python simplescenario.py`.

+A big issue we ran into while developing this algorithm was incredibly long runtimes.
+Those have mostly been eliminated due to various optimizations.
+Now, there are issues with students getting assigned the same course twice because there are multiple sections of it in the graph.